University of Tennessee system: UT-ORNL partnership

 UT Knoxville and Battelle Memorial Institute are 50–50 partners in UT-Battelle, which manages the Oak Ridge National Laboratory for the United States Department of Energy.

 Governance

 The University of Tennessee system is governed by the Board of Trustees of the University of Tennessee.
 After the passage of the UT FOCUS Act in 2018, the board is made up of 12 trustees.
 These trustees include one ex officio voting member, the Commissioner of Agriculture, 10 voting members appointed by the Governor, and a single non-voting student member appointed by the board as a whole.
 One of the board's committees includes a single faculty representative.
 Both the Student Trustee and faculty representative rotate each year between the four main campuses.

 Administration

 The university system is administered by a president.
-Beginning in 1970, presidents served the University of Tennessee system.
-Prior to that, the president served the Knoxville flagship campus.
+Before 1970, the president was also chief executive of the Knoxville flagship campus.
+Since 1970, the president has been solely the head of the University of Tennessee system.

 Presidents and interim presidents of the University of Tennessee system, the University of Tennessee, and its predecessor schools are as follows: